 10. Birman Cat

 If you’re looking for a cat to cuddle with, this is one of the better breeds.
 They aren’t particularly active, though they do enjoy playtime now and then.
-They’re laid back.
+They’re also very laid back cats.

 Featured Image Credit: Elisa Putti, Shutterstock